Balsamic Roasted Cabbage

 3 tablespoons Garlic Infused Olive Oil

-3 tablespoons 25 Star Dark Balsamic Vinegar
+3 tablespoons 25 Star Dark Balsamic Vinegar, divided

 1 teaspoon garlic powder